Dar es Salaam: Geography

 Dar es Salaam is located at 6°48' S, 39°17' E (−6.8000, 39.2833), on a natural harbour on the coast of East Africa, with sandy beaches in some areas.

 Districts of Dar es Salaam region

 Dar es Salaam Region is divided into five administrative districts, four of which are governed by municipal councils that are affiliated with the city's suburbs or wards.
-The regional commissioner is Aboubakar Kunenge.

 Kinondoni

 Kinondoni is the most populated of the districts.
 It houses half of the city's population and several high-income suburbs.